H.S. BASEBALL: LeClair, O'Leary go back-to-back to walk it off in Foxboro tourney opener

 “Realistically, were we expecting them to do that?
 No,” Suess said of both homers.
 “You can’t even write the script for it.
 I can’t even fathom what took place, really.
 It still hasn’t sunk in.”

-Saugus scored twice in the top of the seventh to take the lead. with Suess citing a costly error as what helped Saugus come back — one of five Foxboro for the game.
+Saugus scored twice in the top of the seventh to take the lead, with Suess citing a costly error that allowed Saugus to come back — one of five Foxboro for the game.

 Foxboro had taken a 4-3 lead into the seventh after scoring once in the first and fourth innings, and twice in the third.
 Saugus scored once through each of the first three innings before the seventh.